What is the LG SN11RG?

 The SN11 sounds fantastic, is simple to setup and easy to optimise thanks to the new AI room correction feature.
 It also boasts a host of useful features that includes support for eARC, Chromecast, various sound modes, and Hi-Res Audio, along with built-in Google Assistant.
 In fact, this soundbar is hard to fault and offers a nearly flawless package.

-One of its few limitations is as an inability to pass HDR10+ , but that's really no great loss.
-The subwoofer could perhaps go a little deeper, and the SN11RG is fairly pricey – although its comparable to the competition.
-Overall, this is an impressive effort from LG, and should prove ideal for anyone wanting full immersion without the hassle of an AV receiver and speaker package system.
+One of its few limitations is as an inability to pass HDR10+, but that's really no great loss, along with an issue passing Dolby Vision when using some 4K Blu-ray players.
+The subwoofer could perhaps go a little deeper, but overall this is an impressive effort from LG, and should prove ideal for anyone wanting full immersion without the hassle of an AV receiver and speaker package system.

 What are my alternatives?